Samisha68/Energypro/README.md

-# Bijlee - P2P Energy Trading Platform
+# EnergyPro aka Bijlee - P2P Energy Trading Platform

-Bijlee is a decentralized peer-to-peer energy trading platform that enables users to buy and sell renewable energy directly.
+EnergyPro is a decentralized peer-to-peer energy trading platform that enables users to buy and sell renewable energy directly.
 Built with Next.js and blockchain technology, it creates a transparent and efficient marketplace for renewable energy trading.

 ## Features